nsrr/cfs-documentation/pages/manuals/polysomnography/17-13-01-automatic-analysis.md

 * 19. Select **OK**.
 * 20. When back to the Automatic Analysis menu, select **OK**.
 * 21. The automatic analysis process usually takes a while (normally 15-35 minutes or so).
 Once the computer finishes running the automatic analysis, the computer will present you with a new screen.
-* 22. Close the study.
-* 23. Exit the Profusion 2 program.
+* 22. Close the study and exit the Profusion 2 program.

 <div class="center">